xterm-x11/docs/package.md

 <!--
-Also $ echo $WAYLAND_DISPLAY (prints nothing if Wayland is not used) Source for thee above commands: https://unix.stackexchange.com/questions/202891/how-to-know-whether-wayland-or-x11-is-being-used/371164#371164 -->
+Also $ echo $WAYLAND_DISPLAY (prints nothing if Wayland is not used) Source for the above commands: https://unix.stackexchange.com/questions/202891/how-to-know-whether-wayland-or-x11-is-being-used/371164#371164 -->